BenjaminMichaelis/GitHubActionsCertificationExam/index.md

 - Manually
   - You can manually trigger a workflow by using the workflow_dispatch command.

+Glancing over these event triggers to just know generally what exists and the naming convention that GitHub uses is helpful: <https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows>

 ## Creating Actions

 Metadata and syntax needed to create an action in a action.yml file: